 Some home remedies that may help speed up your recovery include the following:

 - Use a humidifier.
 This device can help moisten the air, which could make breathing easier.
+Get a humidifier today.

 - Drink lots of fluids.
 Staying hydrated is important when you have croup.